 John and Amy met in culinary school in New Orleans, LA and fell in love while working at the same restaurant, Christian’s, in New Orleans, LA.
 They’ve been married for 31 years.
 Together they’ve owned two restaurants, one in Mt.
 Pleasant, SC (The Guilds Inn and Supper at Seven) and 33 Liberty (2001 through 2008) in Greenville, SC.
 While Chef/Owner of 33 Liberty he received a James Beard semi-finalist nomination for Best Chef/Southeast.
 After 33 Liberty, John spent three years as Food & Beverage director at two CCRCs (Continuing Care Retirement Communities) before going out on his own as a Restaurant Coach and Hospitality Consultant.
 He’s published a novel, Doughnuts for Amy, based on his experiences in those retirement communities, and is a former Huffington Post food & travel writer responsible for a well-known satirical essay titled “9 Reasons Not to Visit or Move to Greenville, SC in 2015” which received almost one million reads.
 John has made a dozen appearances on Food Network and been featured in Chile Pepper, Southern Living, Fox News, and a variety of print media.
 He also owns Jack Russell Social Media which provides clever and effective social media engagement for a variety of clients.

 Amy is a former pastry chef that’s received kudos from Southern Living Magazine, Disney World, The NYC Chocolate Show and more, and for 10 years her gingerbread house classes were a must-do for the Christmas season.
 She’s developed recipes for fast food companies and had her cheesecake recipe prominently featured in Bon Appetit Magazine.
-She blogs at Gluten Glory’s Kitchen and still makes jams and jellies in the summer and often bakes wonderful desserts for people she loves.
+She still makes jams and jellies in the summer and often bakes wonderful desserts for the people she loves.

 Care to hire John to help make your restaurant successful?
 Email him.